tedbeasth/imbd_movie_mini_project/README.md

 - Lot of assumptions with input types and trusting valid data from csv

 #### Importing:
-For importing the csv into the database, I thought about using Django’s bulk_create function for improved efficiency.
+&ensp; &ensp; &ensp; For importing the csv into the database, I thought about using Django’s bulk_create function for improved efficiency.
 But ultimately, decided to just create each object individually because bulk_create does not support many-to-many relationships.
 After some research it looks like bulk_create might be feasible by using a through model to save the many to many relationships.
 However, since it is a one time file upload, I decided speed was not a major concern.
 Furthermore, if speed was a concern, it would be best to do the import directly with SQL.
 I saw some interesting solutions involving SQL, however I do not have experience with that particular case so I decided to keep this project simple and not dive into that at this time.
 I used @transaction.atomic to help with the speed in my local environment.
 Since I am using SQLite which is slow on writes, atomic helped save time.

 #### Libraries used:
 Everything shown in requirements.txt